Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 Held on the campus of historically Black Virginia State University in Petersburg, the debate was heavy on topics of social justice and racial equity.
 Near the end, the candidates discussed the need for police reform to avoid tragedies like the death of George Floyd in police custody in Minneapolis.

-Saying he was “speaking truth to power,” Fairfax mentioned McAuliffe’s demand that he resign over the assault allegations.
+Saying he was “speaking truth to power,” Fairfax noted that everyone on the stage demanded he resign over the assault allegations — and then he singled out McAuliffe.

 “He treated me like George Floyd.
-He treated me like Emmett Till,” he said, referring to the Black teenager lynched in Mississippi in 1955.
+He treated me like Emmett Till,” Fairfax said, referring to the Black teenager lynched in Mississippi in 1955.
 “No due process.
 Immediately assumed my guilt.”

 Though Fairfax later explained that he was referring to a “rush to judgment” that plagues a spectrum of racist actions from the horrific to the routine, he drew swift condemnation from many quarters for the remarks.
 Many, including Black leaders, were outraged that he had compared himself to victims who were brutally killed.